 Journey by Mediavine

 Mediavine has introduced Journey, the latest ad management platform for sites with 10,000 or more monthly sessions.
-A separate ad network, specially intended for smaller content creators, is self-service and operates as part of Mediavine.
+It is a separate ad network, specifically designed for smaller creators, is self-service, and operates within Mediavine.

 To get started with Journey, you need to install Grow by Mediavine and run it for at least 30 days.
 They’ll let you know if your site is ready for monetization.